University Policies Green Pages Student Handbook

 For more information regarding student health insurance, please visit Student Health Insurance | Jacksonville University.

-Jacksonville University requires that all new accepted students, with the exception of students enrolled in exclusively on-line classes, complete the online Immunization Form through Med+Proctor as part of the application process.
+Jacksonville University requires that all new accepted students, with the exception of students enrolled in exclusively on-line classes, show proof of vaccination.

 For more information regarding immunization requirements, please visit Immunization Requirements | Jacksonville University